 We couldn't visit Queensland in Australia without visiting the Great Barrier Reef.
 Not only is it a UNESCO World Heritage site, but unfortunately, it's an endangered one as well.

-As I knew this might be a one-in-a-lifetime activity, I spent hours researching Great Barrier Reef tours to try and guess which one would give us the best experience, also taking into account all the different activities such as scuba diving, swimming with marine life, and the best dive sites.
-Below, I'd like to share the results of that research as well as the tour we ended up taking and our experience with it, with you.
+As I knew this might be a one-in-a-lifetime activity, I spent hours researching companies to try and guess which one would give us the best Great Barrier Reef Tour, also taking into account all the different activities such as scuba diving, swimming with marine life, and the best dive sites.
+Below, I'd like to share some of the Great Barrier Reef tours I researched as well as the tour we ended up taking and our experience with it.

-- All you need to know about Great Barrier Reef tours
+- All you need to know about finding the best Barrier Reef tours

 - Great Barrier Reef facts